Blog Layout

 Keep a record of your travels outside of Canada

-It is up to you to be able to prove the time you spend inside Canada.
-A good recommendation is to always keep your boarding cards when flying, and ask to have your passport stamped whenever possible.
+It is up to you to prove your time spent inside Canada.
+It is a good idea to keep your boarding cards when flying, and ask to have your passport stamped whenever possible.
 If you are travelling by car into the United States, stop and get gas on both sides whenever you cross the border.
 The receipts will prove when you entered the US and when you returned to Canada.
-Later, you will either need to renew your PR card or you will apply for Canadian Citizenship.
-In both cases, you will need to confirm all the dates you were inside and outside of Canada.
-It’s much easier if you keep good records starting now.

 Know the requirements of the program that you were approved under

-If your application for Permanent Residence required that you demonstrate a certain level of savings in order to be approved, you will need to demonstrate that you still have that level of funds during your landing appointment.
-Ensure that you provide recent bank statements, that you have monitored the currency conversion rates to ensure your savings meet the minimum required Canadian dollar equivalency, and that you have also checked the most recent settlement funds levels of IRCC if you applied in one calendar year but are landing in the following year (required funds are updated yearly).
+If your application for Permanent Residence required that you to have settlement funds, you will need to prove the minimum level of funds during your landing appointment.
+Ensure you provide recent bank statements, and monitor the currency conversion rates to ensure your savings meet the minimum required Canadian dollar equivalency.
+Also be aware of the most recent settlement funds levels if you applied in one calendar year but are landing in the following year, since they are updated annually.

-In some applications, you are required to be moving to Canada immediately upon landing as a Permanent Resident (Spouse or common-law partner sponsorship), and in other applications, you can enter Canada to “land” but then return overseas and move to Canada at a later date, in time to meet your residency requirement.
+For some categories, such as a spouse or common-law sponsorship, you are required to move to Canada immediately upon landing.
+In other categories, you can enter Canada to “land” but then return overseas and move to Canada at a later date, in time to meet your residency requirement.

-If you are a Provincial Nominee, you are required to live in the province that nominated you and establish a permanent address there.
-Expect to get questions at the port of entry if your onward ticket is not to that province.
+If you are a Provincial Nominee, you must live in the province that nominated you and establish a permanent address there.
+Expect to get questions at the port of entry if your onward ticket is not taking you to that province.

 Keep your original Confirmation of Permanent Residence document